Digital Product Passport··13 min read

 The Problem: Products Are Anonymous

-Here is a fact that should bother every manufacturer: once your product leaves the warehouse, you lose track of it.
-You do not know who bought it.
-You do not know if it was installed correctly.
-You do not know when it will fail.
-And when it reaches end of life, the recycler processing it has no idea what materials are inside.
+Once a product leaves the warehouse, most manufacturers lose track of it entirely.
+They do not know who bought it, whether it was installed correctly, or when it will fail.
+When it reaches end of life, the recycler has no idea what materials are inside.

 What Is a Digital Product Passport?

 A Digital Product Passport (DPP) is a structured digital record linked to a specific physical product.
-Think of it as a living identity document for a product — one that accompanies it from the factory floor through purchase, use, repair, resale, and eventual recycling.
+It functions as a living identity document — one that accompanies a product from the factory floor through purchase, use, repair, resale, and eventual recycling.
+Unlike a manual or a warranty card, it is always current, always accessible, and always machine-readable.

-A DPP is accessed through a data carrier on the product itself — typically a QR code or NFC tag — and contains standardised information that different stakeholders can access at different stages of the product's life.
+A DPP is accessed through a data carrier attached to the product itself — typically a QR code or NFC tag — and contains standardised information that different stakeholders can query at different stages of the product's life.
+A consumer scanning the code at home sees setup guides and warranty terms.
+A recycler scanning it at end of life sees material composition and disassembly instructions.
+A regulator auditing compliance sees certifications and test reports.
+The same physical identifier, the same data infrastructure, serving every stakeholder who needs it.

 What a DPP Contains